 The Safe Drinking Water Act (SDWA) was established to protect the quality of drinking water in the U.S. This law focuses on all water actually or potentially designed for drinking use, whether from above ground or underground sources.

 The Clean Water Act (CWA) establishes the basic structure for regulating discharges of pollutants into the waters of the United States and regulating quality standards for surface waters.
 The basis of the CWA was enacted in 1948 and was called the Federal Water Pollution Control Act, but the Act was significantly reorganized and expanded in 1972.
 "Clean Water Act" became the Act's common name with amendments in 1977.

 Clean Water Act summary

-Various templates required by regulations and useful for managing your system are downloadable here.
+Various templates required by regulations and useful for managing your system can be found here.

-Please contact Penny McCoy with questions about water operator and water system regulations and contact Mark Gregory with questions about wastewater system regulations.
+If you have questions, either contact us online or by phone.
+Contact Penny McCoy about water operator and water system regulations.
+Contact Mark Gregory with questions about wastewater operator and system regulations.